irmasmajlovic/Lab4_ECE230_IrmaSmajlovic_Team28/README.md

 ### 2 - What is the importance of the XOR gate in an adder?

 ### 3 - What is the largest number a two bit adder can handle?
 What happens when you go over?
+The largest number a two bit adder can handle is 3 (11 in binary).
+A two bit adder can handle the sum of 3 and 3 which would give the output 6 (110), if you were to go over this number then this would lead to overflow.